sniddy-ch/sniddy-website/src/content/pages/smiddy_2025.md

 •	Check out the [preliminary agenda](/docs/SMIDDYAgenda2025.pdf).

 •	Location: **Rämistrasse 59, 8001 Zürich, second floor (RAA-G-01)**.
 The easiest way from Zurich main station is to take tram number 3 to Kunsthaus, and walk up 5 minutes."

+We are looking forward to welcome you at SMIDDY 2025.

+Anna Bot and Katharina Kusejko,
+SMIDDY organizing committee